we-learn-js/js-training/src/slideshow/slides/DesignPatterns.md

 > We know that many other types of data could apply the observer pattern

-> Then, it's convenient to encapsulated the observer behavior as a separated responsibility.
+> Then, it's convenient to encapsulated the observer behaviour as a separated responsibility.

 <!--slide-->